Green's boundary relation model in a Krein space: Preliminaries and introduction

 one finds out that $S:=\lbrace f \in \mathcal{D} : f\left( 0 \right)=0 \wedge f'\left( 0 \right)=0 \rbrace$ is the closed symmetric linear relation that satisfies the abstract Green's identity (\ref{eq12}).

-The point is that in theory we assume in advance the existence of $S$ while in applications, such as this example, we do not know $S$ in advance.
-We can even determine the Weyl solution of the equation $\frac{d^{2}y}{dx^{2}}-\lambda y=0$ and the defect number without ever determining the symmetric linear relation $S$.
-This motivated us to introduce a general model, which we call the \textit{Green's boundary relation (GBR)}, without assuming in advance existence of the closed symmetric linear relation $S$.
+Our point is that in applications, such as this example, we do not have $S$ in advance, whereas in theory, we assume the existence of $S$ in advance.
+We can even determine the Weyl function and the Weyl solution of the equation $\frac{d^{2}y}{dx^{2}}-\lambda y=0$ and the defect number without ever determining the symmetric linear relation $S$.

+This motivates us to introduce a general model using a relation $\Gamma: \mathcal{K}^{2} \rightarrow \mathcal{H}^{2}$ that satisfies the abstract Green's identity, without assuming in advance the existence of the closed symmetric linear relation $S$.

-In \cite[Theorem 2.3.(b)]{B2} we found additional motivation to introduce GBR.
-In that theorem, starting only from a given regular function $Q\in N_{\kappa }\left( \mathcal{H} \right)$, the existence of a unique closed symmetric linear relation $S$ has been proved.
-Then the existence of an ordinary boundary triple $\Pi=(\mathcal{H}, \Gamma_{0}, \Gamma_{1})$ for $S^{+}$, such that $Q$ is the Weyl function associated with $S$ and $\Pi$ was proved.
-Again, the existence of the linear relation $S$ has not been assumed in advance, that assumption was not necessary again.
+In \cite[Theorem 2.1.(b)]{B2}, we began with a strict and regular function $Q\in N_{\kappa }\left( \mathcal{H} \right)$ and proved the existence of a closed symmetric relation $S$ with a corresponding ordinary boundary triple $\Pi=(\mathcal{H}, \Gamma_{0}, \Gamma_{1})$ such that $Q$ was the Weyl function associated with $S$ and $\Pi$.
+The key point is that again we did not have to assume the existence of the linear relation $S$ in order to obtain an ordinary boundary triple.